Pool specialists available 7 days a week!

 How To Measure How Effective A Cover Pump Is?

-The effectiveness of cover pumps is determined by their gallons per hour (GPH) capacity, which indicates the volume of water they can pump.
-A higher GPH means faster water removal and better pump performance.
-Many pumps can handle hundreds of gallons per hour, while some are even more efficient.
-These pumps come in different types, such as those that connect to a garden hose to pump water out, or others that can function while submerged in water, effectively removing leaves and debris from the cover.
+Cover pump effectiveness is determined by its gallons per hour (GPH) pumping capacity.
+Higher GPH means faster water removal and better pump performance.
+Most pumps can handle hundreds of gallons per hour, with some models capable of even higher rates.
+Cover pumps come in different types, including those that attach to a garden hose or work submerged to clear debris.

 How Are Cover Pumps Powered?

-Most cover pumps can be powered simply by plugging them into an electrical outlet.
-At PoolSupplies.com, our pumps typically come with a power cord that is at least 19 feet long, ensuring a convenient setup for the winter season.
+Cover pumps are typically powered by plugging them into an electrical outlet.
+Many pumps, including those at PoolSupplies.com, come with a 19' power cord, convenient for winter preparations.

 Can I Leave My Cover Pump Out All Winter?